 Normal or just WEIRD?

 In so-called WEIRD (Western, Educated, Industrialized, Rich and Democratic) societies, the responsibility is largely placed on parents or parental figures to not only nurture their children, but also teach them and guide their intellectual and social development from as early on in the lifespan as possible – including attempts to influence the fetus in utero (Lancy 2010: 80).
-This proactive and instructive approach, which can involve singing to a baby in the womb and providing educational toys with parental guidance throughout childhood, contrasts sharply with the approach to child development found in many non-WEIRD societies.
+This proactive and instructive approach, which can involve singing to a baby in the womb and providing educational toys with parental guidance throughout childhood, contrasts sharply with the approach to child development found in most non-WEIRD societies.

 Ethnographic examples from the eHRAF World Cultures database effectively illustrate some of the ways that culture influences childhood development.
 While Western parents may be more familiar with the cultural notion that child-rearing demands a hands-on approach from caregivers until the child is self-sufficient, other cultures might leave children to explore freely as a form of self-education.
 They may be left to “find their own way” from a much younger age than Westerners are accustomed to.
 Furthermore, a child’s personhood status may be acknowledged earlier or later on in the life-cycle in some societies compared with others.